-CAUTION:
+CAUTION

-Check before attempting to raise the body that there are no less or more than two pivot pins fitted, ensure they are located correctly in the appropriate sockets for the intended direction of tip.
+Check before attempting to raise the body that there are always two pivot pins fitted, ensure they are located correctly in the appropriate sockets for the intended direction of tip.

-This vehicle is fitted with pivot pins in the rear corner sockets ex-works, it is therefore restricted to a rear tip configuration only until the pivot pins are repositioned.
+This vehicle is fitted with pivot pins in the rear corner sockets ex works.
+The Tipper is therefore restricted to a rear tip configuration only until the pivot pins are repositioned.
 If the side tip function is not required, do not remove the pivot pins from the rear corner sockets.

-Only two pivot pins can be positioned in the sockets at any one time, and can only be used as a matching pair, do not mix pivot pins.
+Only two pivot pins can be positioned in the sockets at any one time and can only be used as a matching pair.
+Do not mix pivot pins, they are different diameters to fit their dedicated corner sockets.